Phyllis Davis: Career

 Davis appeared in guest roles on the prime-time series Love, American Style (1969) for five seasons.
-She also appeared in television series such as Knight Rider; she acted out the role of the villainous Tanya Walker in its pilot installment, "Knight of the Phoenix."
-Davis also had guest roles in Magnum, P.I., The Love Boat, Fantasy Island, and The Wild Wild West and was a regular performer in the vignettes in Love, American Style.
+She also appeared in television series such as Knight Rider, in which she played the villainous Tanya Walker in the pilot, "Knight of the Phoenix".
+Davis also had guest roles in Magnum, P.I., The Love Boat, Fantasy Island, and The Wild Wild West.
 She was in an episode of Adam-12 titled "You Blew It" in 1969.
 She was also a Match Game panelist on occasion and, during her tenure on ABC's Vega$, appeared on a Battle of the Network Stars special.

-Davis was probably best known as a co star on the ABC prime-time series Vega$ from 1978 to 1981, alongside series star Robert Urich.
-Davis appeared in all 69 prime time episodes of Vega$.
-Davis's character, 'Beatrice Travis', worked for 'Dan Tanna', the Las Vegas-based private investigator played by Urich.
+Davis was probably best known as a co-star on the ABC prime-time series Vega$ from 1978 to 1981, alongside series star Robert Urich.
+Davis appeared in all 69 episodes.
+Davis's character, Beatrice Travis, worked for Dan Tanna, the Las Vegas-based private investigator played by Urich.
 Her role was working as Tanna's very smart secretary and girl Friday in the Las Vegas crime drama.

-Later years

-Davis never married, but she had a long-term relationship with actor-singer Dean Martin during the 1970s, and a relationship with Hall of Fame racehorse jockey Laffit Pincay Jr. during the mid 1980s.

-Davis died of cancer on September 27, 2013, in Henderson, Nevada, where she had made her home.
-She was 73.